 5. Reward yourself and save.

 If you handle credit cards well, they can benefit you.
 Use a rewards credit card for shopping purposes and you can receive cash back or potentially stockpile frequent flyer miles for a business trip or networking event.
 This approach can blow up in your face if you carry a balance or overspend just to get the rewards.
 Stay on top of your spending and only use rewards cards for purchases on needed items.

 The Bottom Line

 Real saving happens when money is deposited into an account, not just by getting a discount while shopping.
 Transfer the savings earned from smart spending into an account to help grow your business.
-The ideas mentioned can not only free up extra money to put away towards money goals for your business but they can help you establish good habits.
+The ideas mentioned can not only free up extra startup capital to put away towards money goals for your business but they can help you establish good habits.